 The biggest shopping mall in Cape Town, Canal Walk is home to over 400 clothing stores, restaurants, major retailers, luxury boutiques, electronic and interior decorating stores, entertainment areas and more.

-The third largest shopping mall on the African continent, you can expect to find everything you’re looking for.
-The high season for shopping runs from November to January when a number of stores have premium discounts on selected items.
+As the biggest mall in Cape Town and one of the largest shopping malls on the African continent, you can expect to find everything you’re looking for here.
+The high season for shopping runs from November to January, when a number of stores have premium discounts on selected items.

 There you have it, some of the best shopping malls and boutique stores to go shopping in Cape Town.
-If you’re a fan of markets, read through our list of the best markets in Cape Town.
+With everything from small, unique shopping centres and towns to large shopping malls in Cape Town, you’re spoiled for choice while looking for the perfect take-home treasure.